How to Calculate Closing Costs in NYC: A Guide For Sellers

 Both buyers and sellers have closing costs associated with buying or selling a home.

-While buyers have to finance those costs into an already expensive home loan or pay them out of pocket, sellers have the unique ability to pay for the closing costs directly from the net profit they receive from the sale of their home.
+While buyers have to finance those costs into an already expensive home loan or pay them out of pocket, sellers can pay for the closing costs directly from the net profit they receive from the sale of their home.

 Most fees are calculated as a percentage of the home's purchase price, so the higher your home sells for the higher the fees will be.
 Some of the fees are negotiable, while some are written in stone.

 A typical seller in NYC pays between 8% to 10% of the purchase price in closing costs.
 When we factor in how expensive real estate in NYC is, the closing costs add up fast.